JennysJam/blog/content/blog/learnc.md

 > ld main.o foo.o -o main
 ```

-This model exists for almost all compilers, although you often do not execute it explicitly but rely on the build tool, or convnience utilities of your compiler to handle the intermediate stuff.
+This model exists for almost all compilers, although you often do not execute it explicitly but rely on the build tool, or convenience utilities of your compiler to handle the intermediate stuff.

 One of the advantages of this is partial builds -- if you keep around the object files after compiling something, you only need to recompile the object files for the c files you update.

 ## Building C

-Like other older langauges, C predates the design trend where langauge compilers come with an extended set of tools bundled together (see Go, Rust), and thus you have a large ecosystem set of possible build tools; some are meant to be generic, some are effectively tied to one system, some are explicitly tied to one system.
+Like other older languages, C predates the design trend where language compilers come with an extended set of tools bundled together (see Go, Rust), and thus you have a large ecosystem set of possible build tools; some are meant to be generic, some are effectively tied to one system, some are explicitly tied to one system.

 ### Make (GMake, BMake)